New? Start here to level up your writing

 But each has it’s own challenges.
 A successful career in any field of writing takes time, patience, hard work, and resilience (to handle all the rejections!).

-It’s a long game, but hang in there — writing is one of the most rewarding, satisfying careers you can have.
+It’s a long game, but hang in there — writing is one of the most rewarding, satisfying careers and hobbies you can have.
 I wouldn’t want to do anything else.